Dog Grooming FAQ's

 Once your puppy has had all his vaccinations (normally around 12 weeks) it is advisable to start getting them used to all the sights and sound and feelings they will encounter in a grooming parlour.
 We offer a Puppy Intro service designed to allow your puppy to get used to things slowly and confidently. how many Puppy Intro's your puppy may require is dependant on how well they cope, but usually around 2-3 is adequate.

 Details of exactly what is involved in both the Full Groom and Puppy Intro are detailed here.

 How long will my dogs grooming session take?

 This all depend on the individual pet.
 Coat condition, age, temperament, breed and style are all relevant factors.
 Our main concern is the welfare of your pet whilst in our care and to make it as enjoyable as possible experience for them.
 A typical appointment lasts around 2 hours, however you should wait for us to contact you to let you know your dog is ready to be picked up. coming back to pick up your dog before we have notified you that they are ready can make it difficult to complete the groom safely and effectively.
-We are unable to offer all day boarding for your dog once the groom is complete so please be available to collect your dog when notified.
+We are unable to offer day boarding for your dog once the groom is complete so please be available to collect your dog when notified.

 I wont be able to make my appointment, what should I do?

 Please call us right away if you cannot make a scheduled appointment.
 Cancellations and or forgotten appointments where less than 24 hours notice is given may incur a fee of 50% of the price of the groom.
 Because we loose money when scheduled appointments do not show, we have found it necessary to charge for missed appointments.